Havvy/irc-socket/README.md

 ## Events ##

-The basic-irc-socket is an event emitter.
+The irc-socket is an event emitter.
 It emits five events.

 + ready(): Once the first 001 message has been acknowledged.
 + data(message: String): Every message (including the 001) from the